grafana/mimir/docs/sources/migrating-to-grafana-mimir/migrating-from-thanos-or-prometheus.md

 ```

 Grafana Mimir supports multiple tenants and stores blocks with a tenant prefix.
-With multi-tenancy disabled, there is a single tenant called `fake`.
+With multi-tenancy disabled, there is a single tenant called `anonymous`.

 Copy each directory output by the previous command to the Mimir object storage bucket with
 your tenant prefix.